rhubarbwu/neural-collapse/README.md

 ### Measurements

-Here's our snippet for an [example on the MNIST dataset](./examples/mnist.py).
+Here's a snippet from our [example on the MNIST dataset](./examples/mnist.py).

 ```py
 from neural_collapse.measure import (clf_ncc_agreement, covariance_pinv,